sassoftware/viya4-monitoring-kubernetes/logging/Export_Logs.md

 There might be instances when you need to collect a set of log messages in a file.
 For example, you might need to send log messages collected during a specific time period or for a specific pod to SAS Technical Support to help diagnose a problem.
 The `getlogs.sh` script enables you to obtain log messages from a specified time period and from specified sources and save those messages to a file.

 When you submit the script, it requests a batch of log messages.
-Each request then generates one or more queries that are submitted to Elasticsearch.
-Even if multiple queries are submitted, the resulting output is combined to return a single set of messages to the user.
+Each request then generates a query that are submitted to Elasticsearch.

 To download the log messages, run the `getlogs.sh` script.
 This is the syntax for the script:

-`getlogs.sh -ns | -- namespace` *`namespace`* `[query options] [time period options] [output options] [connection options] [other options]`
+`getlogs.sh `[query options] [time period options] [output options] [connection options] [other options]`

-The `-- namespace` *`namespace`* option is required.
-This value specifies the Kubernetes namespace corresponding to the SAS Viya deployment for which you want to obtain log messages.
+NOTE: prior to release 1.1.0 of this project, the `-- namespace` *`namespace`* option was required.
+This option is no longer required.

 A query is cancelled if it does not complete within three minutes.
-If the script generates multiple queries, each query must complete within three minutes.

 For options than accept multiple values, the values must be in quotes and must be separated by commas.